pkgcraft/pkgcruft-action/README.md

 ## Example workflow

-Note that for diffing to work, the full history of the target repo needs to be fetched (using the checkout action's `fetch-depth: 0` option in this case).
+Note that for the action's diff support to work, the full history of the target repo needs to be fetched using the checkout action's `fetch-depth: 0` option.
+Shallow git repos will only show diff output if the target commit results exist in the cache.

 Also, the action requires using x86-64 Linux runners.

 ```yaml